My Journey Into Climate Skepticism

 Our Journey Into Climate Skepticism

 Usually, thanks to LinkedIn’s algorithm, I see posts expressing views similar to my own.
-Sourabh and I decided to push outside our algorithmic “bubble” to encounter people with different views.
+This is a common phenomenon on social media platforms, which often recommend content related to what users have already interacted with.
+Sourabh and I sought to push outside our algorithmic “bubble” to encounter people with different views.
 We hoped we would learn who climate skeptics are, how they engage, and what responses are effective.

 Here’s what Sourabh and I did over a six-month period: